 When you are buying things that may only cost $2 at a time, you are thinking you aren’t spending a lot.
 When you look at your budget and see that you bought two energy drinks five days a week at $3 each you just spent $15 on drinks.
 That’s $60 a month which can easily be your cable bill or cell phone bill.

-Anything that is a drink prepared for you-you don’t need and can cut from the budget.
+Anything that is a drink prepared for you- is not a need and can be cut from the budget.

 If you figure kids haircuts are an average of $20 and a woman’s cut is around $40-$50 and Dad squeaks by at $20.
 A family of five at this price is $130 and do you go every three months?
 That is $520 a year on haircuts.

 If you have boys, you can buy an affordable buzzer and give them a cut yourself.
 Youtube videos are all over teaching you how to cut your kid’s hair.